-Installing and Using Java Compiler on Windows XP and Windows 7
+Installing and Using Java Compiler on Windows 7 (or Later)

 0. Some Security Measures Before Installing Your Java Compiler

 The U.S. Department of Homeland Security is urging computer users to

 disable Java software on their computers.
 An exploit for an unpatched

 vulnerability in Java is being used by cybercriminals to infect

 computers with malware.
 I advise you to disable java applications

 from running from your web browsers as follows.
 Running a Java

 compiler offline as we will for the course is okay though.